 Students whose program interests include both Spanish and Latin American studies may apply to participate in an exchange program in Chile.
 Intermediate Spanish skills (Spanish 204 or its equivalent, minimally), sophomore standing with a minimum grade point average of 3.0 or better, and approval of the Spanish section are required.
 Almost all Valpo students can study abroad in Chile without delaying graduation IF they plan carefully with their academic advisor.

-The deadline to apply for both the Fall 2017 semester and 2017-2018 Academic Year will be March 1, 2017.
+The deadline to apply for the Spring Semester of 2018 is October 1st.
 After the deadline, the Office of International Programs study abroad staff will review applications.
 Once a decision has been made, applicants will be notified via their Valpo e-mail.

 Tuition and General Fee: Students pay the same tuition and general fee to Valparaiso University for the term(s) abroad.
 Any Valpo scholarships or financial aid apply, except for aid that requires on-campus participation (work-study and some athletic and music scholarships).
 Such “on-campus” aid will be automatically re-instated the term the student returns to Valpo.